 Establishing clarity around your finances can mean being honest with yourself and your adviser.
 They can help you to assess the security (or otherwise) of the income that you have coming in, whether from employment, pensions or investments.
-They can then identify any areas of vulnerability and, potentially, any areas where you may be paying more tax than you should.
+They can then identify any areas of vulnerability from, for example, illness, redundancy or inflation and, potentially, any areas where you may be paying more tax than you should.

 Budgeting doesn't have to be complicated.
 It can be done by hand, using a spreadsheet or one of the many free apps available online.
 There are also health benefits from going through the exercise.
-A study by Rutgers University discovered that perceived control over personal financial circumstances was a significant predictor of higher psychological well-being.
+Feeling greater control over personal financial circumstances has been found to contribute significantly to higher psychological well-being.